 One year my daughter used our family collection of Duplo to build a large display of Duplo Christmas creations that filled my dining room pop-out window.

 My husband surprised me one year with this Willow Tree advent scene he bought for 50% off at a Christmas sale.
 He made the backdrop for another Christmas gift the following year.

 8. Shop Sales

 Before Christmas, holiday decor items can be found on sale for as much as 50% off.
-I use these sales to buy those items you don’t want to buy too far ahead, like candy canes, as well as those oh my we didn’t get enough…..items like Christmas lights that might stop working before Christmas arrives.
+I use these sales to buy those items you don’t want to buy too far ahead, like candy canes, as well as items like Christmas lights that might stop working before Christmas arrives.

 Sometimes waiting until the last minute does pay off.
 Here is a story from our lives when it did.

-We put out the little table top artificial tree we owned and decorated it and told the kids how this year we would be following my family tradition of not putting up a live tree until Christmas Eve and then we would keep it up until January 1st, knowing that we would probably have the money for a small one saved by then.
+We put out the little tabletop artificial tree we owned and decorated it.
+We told the kids how this year we would be following my family tradition of not putting up a live tree until Christmas Eve, and then we would keep it up until January 1st, knowing that we would probably have the money for a small one saved by then.

 Waiting until you can afford something really can pay off.

 3 More Posts That Will Help You Keep Christmas Affordable